Candice Swanepoel Cuts Loose, Bares Her Decolletage During Rio Carnival

 Additionally, frivolity and vibrant colors are the theme for Carnival, and the pair boldly displayed some bright plumage in the spirit of Rio de Janeiro’s famed event.
 If you’ll notice below, Candice Swanepoel’s brilliant blue feather earrings contrasted against Eduardo Bravin’s hot pink hair and tie-dyed shirt fabulously.

-The mother of two is also shown during Jamaican-themed night in the Instagram post below.
-She chose to wear a peekaboo dress with yellow, orange black and red accents that night.
+The mother-of-two is also shown during a Jamaican-themed night in the Instagram post below.
+She chose to wear a peekaboo dress with yellow, orange, black, and red accents that night.
 The dress featured a slit that showcased her long, tanned stems.

 The Inquisitr recently reported that the runway beauty took an opportunity to catch some rays and rock a cute little navy bikini with white polka dots.
-The swimsuit featured in the photo-shoot was from her personal Tropic of C collection, and the Instagram post of it that she shared with her 13.2 million followers delighted them if their response is any indication.
+The swimsuit featured in the photo shoot was from her personal Tropic of C collection, and the Instagram post of it that she shared with her 13.2 million followers delighted, if their collective response is any indication.
 The flattering swimwear hugged Candice Swanepoel in all the right places, and she’s shown sitting in a tropical paradise among palm trees and a brilliant blue sky.